 User Guide#

-Skrub is a Python library that facilitates machine learning with tabular data (dataframes, as with pandas and polars) using a scikit-learn–compatible API.
+Skrub is a Python library that facilitates machine learning with tabular data (dataframes, such as pandas and polars) using a scikit-learn-compatible API.

 Use the sections below to navigate the guide.
+For a quickstart example, try Getting Started.
 For runnable code, see the Example gallery.
 For class and function details, see the API Reference.
+For common use cases and how to address them, see the How-to guides.

 - Exploring a Dataframe